Property Management Companies

 - Practice water conservation when cleaning and doing laundry by running washing machine at lowest effective water level for the size of load

-- Use the kitchen garbage disposal sparingly to avoid adding large amounts of solids to the septic system
+- Use the kitchen garbage disposal sparingly to avoid adding solids to the septic system

 - Notify the homeowner immediately if you notice sluggish draining of toilets, sinks, or shower areas, as it can indicate a failing septic system